stanslov7/lesson-05-activity-time-microservice-stanslov7/README.md

 # lesson-05-activity-time-microservice-stanslov7

 You Do: A Simple Time Server
 Now, I'd like you to complete a miniature assignment.
 I'd like for you to create a microservice that provides the current Unix time or epoch time.
-If you're not familiar with epoch time, you can see the current epoch time here.
+If you're not familiar with epoch time, you can see the current epoch time here;
+(Link to Epoch & Unix Timestamp Conversion Tools) - EpochConverter: https://www.epochconverter.com/

 Create your microservice in Flask and deploy it to Heroku.
 When you're done you should be able to visit http://myapp.herokuapp.com/ (for example), and the resulting page will display something like: 1525201581.